johnthwong/johnthwong.github.io/index.md

 ---

 ## [What is the Cause of Interest Rate Volatility in Interbank Markets?](https://johnthwong.github.io/pdf/paper_dw.pdf)
-I demonstrate in this analysis that a common explanation for volatile interest rates isn't true.
-I make the recommendation that Hong Kong's central bank regularly mandate random banks to use its lending facility.
+I demonstrate in this analysis that contrary to conventional wisdom, interest rate volatility isn't caused by liquidity crunches subsequent to initial public offerings.
+I make the recommendation that Hong Kong's central bank mandate random banks to use its lending facility.
 [Read more](https://johnthwong.github.io/pdf/paper_dw.pdf)

 **When HIBOR (red) Breaches the Base Rate (blue)**
 <img src="images/thumbnail_dw_1.png"/>